-Bariatric tubs are also more costly than your traditional walk-in tub models.
-The cost of a bariatric walk-in tub can run anywhere from $4,200 to $6,500, on average.
+Due to their size, bariatric tubs tend to be more costly than your traditional walk-in tub model.
+The average cost of a bariatric walk-in tub can run anywhere from $4,200 to $11,500 on average.
 The cost can go up from there depending on the brand and additional features.

 Wheelchair Accessible Walk-in Tubs